vuo/vuo/node/vuo.leap/descriptions/vuo.leap.receive.md

 This node is only compatible with Mac OS X 10.7 and up.

-If this node is not firing events, but your Leap device is plugged in:
+If this node is not firing events:

+   - Confirm that the Leap device is plugged in.
    - Check that your Leap service is running (the Leap service bar in the top right toolbar should be green).
-- Make sure your Leap Motion application is up to date - Vuo requires version 2.0.5 or greater in order to operate properly (at the time of writing, Leap 2.0 is in a public beta.
-Download available here: [Leap v2 SDK](https://developer.leapmotion.com/) ).
+   - Make sure your Leap Motion software is up to date.
+Vuo requires version 2.0.5 or later.
+You can check your version by going to Leap service bar > Settings... > About.
+You can download the most recent version from the [Leap Motion website](https://www.leapmotion.com).